SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

 Protocol Syntax
 ---------------

-Protocols are defined in a very similar way to classes, structures and enumerations:
+Protocols are defined in a very similar way to classes, structures, and enumerations:

 ::